Updated July 3, 2023

 TEMPORARY TABLESPACE: In the earlier section, we had discussed the definition of the TEMPORARY TABLESPACE.
 At this point, we will discuss creating a TEMPORARY TABLESPACE in the Oracle database.
 For example, we will try to create a TEMPORARY TABLESPACE with a size of 4MB with the AUTOEXTEND as ON.
 Let us now look at the query.

 CREATE TEMPORARY TABLESPACE tbs_temp_ext

-UNDO TABLESPACE: In the previous section, we discussed the definition of the UNDO TABLESPACE.
-At this point we are going to discuss creating an UNDO TABLESPACE in the oracle database.
-For example we will try to create an UNDO TABLESPACE with a size of 4MB with the AUTOEXTEND as ON as well with RETENTION GUARANTEE.
+UNDO TABLESPACE: In the previous section, we discussed the definition of UNDO TABLESPACE.
+At this point, we are going to discuss creating an UNDO TABLESPACE in the Oracle database.
+For example, we will try to create an UNDO TABLESPACE with a size of 4MB with the AUTOEXTEND as ON as well with RETENTION GUARANTEE.
 Let us now look at the query below.

 CREATE UNDO TABLESPACE tbs_undo_ext

 Explanation: As per the screenshot, we can see that the UNDO TABLESPACE has been created successfully.

 In this article, we discussed at the beginning of the article the definition of the ORACLE TABLESPACE.
 In the subsequent section, we discussed the basic syntax of the TABLESPACE along with the definition of various types of ORACLE TABLESPACES.
 Later on, we discussed them with the help of examples.